Hastings & St Leonards

 The third edition of The Pubs of Hastings and St Leonards, published as a paperback in 2009, is replaced by this updated and enlarged website.
 The site is enhanced by the inclusion of many new photographs by Lynda Russell and others, and by further research.

 More pub histories have been added.
-These include the Coach and Horses, Priory Tavern, Privateer, the first Tivoli Tavern, the Plough and the Bull.
+These include Coach and Horses, Priory Tavern, Privateer, the first Tivoli Tavern, Plough, Bull, Kings Head and the Swan.
 The history of all other pubs has been updated.
 The original appendix on ‘Lost Pubs’ has been removed but a list of all 341 Hastings and St Leonards pubs is now available in a separate publication the Register of Licensees for Hastings & St Leonards 1500–2000.
 This is out of print but can be seen in Hastings Library and the Museum.

 David Russell, St Leonards-